Gimer0x/automated-market-maker/README.md

 ## Smart Contracts ##
 1.**LiquidityPool**: This smart contract represents a generic liquidity pool. <br />

-2.**PoolFactory**: The pool factory manage different liquidity pools. <br />
+2.**PoolFactory**: The pool factory manage and creates different liquidity pools. <br />

-3.**PoolRouter**: The router is the contract designed to interact with.
-It obtain information from pools through the pool factory contract. <br />
+3.**PoolRouter**: The router is the contract designed to interact with the pool factory and the liquidity pools. <br />

 ## Installation and Deployment ##
 To execute the project run the following commands: